 When we talk about textual analysis we refer to a data-gathering process for analyzing text data.
 This qualitative methodology examines the structure, content, and meaning of a text, and how it relates to the historical and cultural context in which it was produced.
 To do so, textual analysis combines knowledge from different disciplines, like linguistics and semiotics.

 Content analysis can be considered a subcategory of textual analysis, which intends to systematically analyze text, by coding the elements of the text to get quantitative insights.
 By coding text (that is, establishing different categories for the analysis), content analysis makes it possible to examine large sets of data and make replicable and valid inferences.

 Sitting at the intersection between qualitative and quantitative approaches, content analysis has proved to be very useful to study a wide array of text data ― from newspaper articles to social media messages ― within many different fields, that range from academic research to organizational or business studies.

 Computer-assisted textual analysis involves using a software, digital platform, or computational tools to perform tasks related to text analysis automatically.

 The developments in machine learning make it possible to create algorithms that can be trained with examples and learn a series of tasks, from identifying topics on a given text to extracting relevant information from an extensive collection of data.
-Natural Language Processing (NLP), another sub-field of AI, helps machines get a deeper understanding of human language and, therefore, is critical to process unstructured data and turn it into manageable information that’s ready to analyze.
+Natural Language Processing (NLP), another sub-field of AI, helps machines process unstructured data and transform it into manageable information that’s ready to analyze.